 Read Full Review: Samsung LC27F398FWNXZA

 Casual gamers who don’t mind playing with a refresh rate of 72hz and 4ms response time will enjoy the ultra-wide, high picture quality of this monitor.
 You can reduce any ghosting or smudging effects by adjusting its response time setting.
 Its Eco Saving Plus, Eye Saver Mode, and Flicker-Free technology also makes viewing power-efficient and easy on the eyes.
 This screen comes with an HDMI and Display Port and audio/headphone outputs.
-If you’re a die hard console player and looking for a monitor to run your favorite games, take a look at the best gaming monitor for the PS4.
+If you’re a die-hard console player and looking for a monitor to run your favorite games, take a look at the best gaming monitor for the PS4.

 Award: Best for Business

-WHY WE LIKE IT: This Dell model’s Display Manager, which allows you to tile applications for more productive multitasking, and rotate feature, which lets you go on vertical view for coding and space-saving measures, makes this unit the best 27-inch monitor for work.
-Its thin bezels, viewing angles, and eye protection also helps boost your performance and viewing pleasure.
+WHY WE LIKE IT: This Dell model’s Display Manager, which allows you to tile applications for more productive multitasking, and the rotate feature, which lets you go on vertical view for coding and space-saving measures, makes this unit the best 27-inch monitor for work.
+Its thin bezels, viewing angles, and eye protection also help boost your performance and viewing pleasure.